 The park is open at all times.
 You should be able to visit the vine-strewn cypress hammocks and sawgrass plains at any time of year, regardless of the weather.
 The Ernest F. Coe Visitor Center, located in Homestead on the park’s eastern outskirts, is only open from 9 a.m. to 5 p.m. during the wet season and from 8 a.m. to 5 p.m. during the dry season.
 Due to COVID-19, Everglades National Park is currently operating at a reduced capacity.
 It’s possible that some facilities won’t be available, and staffing may be limited.

 Park Entrance Fee

 You won’t have to spend a lot of money to see ancient alligators and graceful snow geese.
-A full year’s pass to Everglades National Park costs only $40.
+A full year’s pass to this park costs only $40.
 Week-long tickets are also available for $20 per vehicle, $15 for a bike, and $8 for an individual walking.
 The Everglades also have an e-ticket system, which allows you to store the full thing on your smartphone — out of reach of the crocs!

 Things to do